ietf-rats/draft-voit-rats-attestation-results/draft-voit-rats-attestation-results.md

 For the Verifier identity, it is critical for a Relying Party to review the certificate and chain of trust <!-- Henk(old): term not introduced, will have to introduce beforehand --> for that Verifier.
 Additionally, the Relying Party must have confidence that the Trustworthiness Claims being relied upon from the Verifier considered the chain of trust for the Attesting Environment <!-- Henk(old): more the reason to introduce the term -->.

+There are two categories of Verifier identities defined in this document.
+This list is extensible:
+* verifier build: a unique instance of a software build running as a Verifier.
+* verifier developer: the organizational unit responsible for a particular 'verifier build'.

 ### Communicating Identity

 Any of the above identities used by the Appraisal Policy for Attestation Results needed to be pre-established by the Relying Party before, or provided during, the exchange of Attestation Results.